 About the Panama Traveler Passport

 The Panama Traveler Passport, also known as the Panama Special Passport, is part of the benefits of the Private Income Retiree Visa.
-This visa provides Panamanian Permanent Residency and a Traveler Passport for the applicant and his immediate family members, following the requirements under Law 9 of 1987.

 The Private Income Retiree Visa requires a five-year investment in the form of a Certificate of Deposit (CD) in the Panama National Bank or the Savings Fund.
 This CD must generate a minimum monthly interest of USD $850.

 The Panama Traveler Passport is valid only during the five-year lifetime of the CD.
 After the five (5) years, beneficiaries of this program may apply for an extension as long as the CD is renewed for another five-year period.

 The Panama Traveler Passport looks like an ordinary passport, but it includes the original nationality of the bearer.
 For example, if a Chinese citizen obtains the Traveler Passport, it will show that the original citizenship is Chinese rather than Panamanian.

 Obtaining the Traveler Passport DOES NOT grant Panamanian citizenship.
 Since the Private Income Retiree Visa DOES NOT grant Panamanian citizenship, it creates no conflicts for citizens of countries that forbid dual citizenship, such as China, Ukraine, or Latvia.

 The CD must generate interest of at least $850 per month.
 The required investment will depend on the interest rate at the time of creating the deposit.
 In 2019, interest rates are in the range of 4-5%, requiring funds for at least USD $350,000.